-As always, we’d like to thank Kij for making the time to join us, and hope you enjoy the episode.
-We’d also note that this is our 300th episode.
-So our sincere thanks to you, our listeners, for sticking with us!
+As always, we’d like thank Dora for making time to talk to us, and we hope you enjoy the episode.

-Our thanks for Liza for making the time to join us.
-As always we hope you enjoy the episode.
-See you next week!
+As always, our thanks to Stan for making the time to tallk to us.
+We hope you enjoy the episode and will be back next week!

-As always, our thanks to our guests for making the time to join us.
-And see you next week!
+As always, our sincere thanks to John and Jim for making the time to join us.
+We hope you enjoy the episode and will be back with more next week!